-This continued problem has driven the evolution of the college football post-season since the first Rose Bowl between Michigan and Stanford.
+The continued problem of determining a clear winner has driven the evolution of the college football post-season since the first Rose Bowl between Michigan and Stanford.
 The two teams, widely perceived to be the most excellent in their respective regions, faced one another in the first contest vaguely resembling a national championship.
 The excitement of the two teams facing one another was quickly quieted as Michigan crushed Stanford 49-0.
 Clearly, Stanford was not quite as great as everyone had thought.
 This continued desire to name a college football team the greatest in the country (as well as determine who numbers 2-25 are) spurred in 1934 the development of the Associated Press poll, with a simple proposition: whichever team ranked first in the poll would be crowned the national champion.
-By 1950 the Coaches Poll had joined the Associated Press in this activity, providing two competing subjective assessments of college football teams that on eleven different occasions have disagreed.
+By 1950 the Coaches Poll had joined the Associated Press in this activity, providing two competing subjective assessments of college football teams that, on eleven different occasions, have disagreed.

-Because the polling method was based on subjective opinions rather than meaningful evidence, a national championship game was created in 1992, culminating in 1998 with the BCS we know and for the most part despise today.
+Because the polling method was based on subjective opinions rather than meaningful evidence (not unlike the current playoff selection committee), a national championship game was created in 1992, culminating in 1998 with the BCS which lasted through the 2013 season.
 The BCS sought to provide a solution to the continuous drama of naming a champion that had plagued football.
-By adding statistically based computer rankings, many of which are not fully transparent in their methods, the BCS intended to address the subjectivity of the existing ranking system.
-However, the computer rankings suffer from both a lack of public information on how most of these methods are used and more importantly the limited amount of information within a football season immediately calls into question the appropriateness of any statistical model.
+By adding (mostly) mathematically rigorous computer rankings, many of which are not fully transparent in their methods, the BCS intended to address the subjectivity of the existing ranking system.
+However, the computer rankings suffered from both a lack of public information on how most of these methods are used, and more importantly, the limited amount of information within a football season immediately calls into question the appropriateness of any statistical model.
 The average college football fan has a vague sense that "the computers" incorporate wins, losses, scores, offensive yards, defensive yards allowed, and various other statistics.
 However, each team only has a handful of games on which to generate these mathematical predictions, making such predictions immediately dubious.
 Furthermore, the dual ranking problems of subjectivity and arbitrariness remain in the selection of which statistics matter (which varies across computer rankings), and college football fans are left dissatisfied.
 This dissatisfaction has led to a plus 1 system of the top four teams, but this new system will only continue perceptions of subjectivity and favoritism, as debates will no longer be over two teams, but four.
-Gone are the polls and computer rankings in determining those four, replaced with the whims of a selection committee whose composition no one entirely understands or will likely agree with when chosen.
+Gone are the polls and computer rankings in determining those four, replaced with the whims of a selection committee whose composition no one entirely understands and is most certainly subject to bias (ahem Pat Haden).